How to Grout Tile

 - For a strong and colorfast grout, get the right consistency by using as little water as possible.

 - Mix thoroughly to help minimize color variation.

 - Only make as much as you can use before it begins to set.

 Tip: Darker grout is a better choice for high-traffic areas.

 - Be careful not to drag out any of the grout from the corners of the tiles.

 - Clean it up by going over the area lightly with a damp cloth, then buff immediately with a dry cloth.

-Let the grout dry for the length of time recommended by the manufacturer before applying sealer.
+- Let the grout dry for the length of time recommended by the manufacturer before applying sealer.